-Floors including sub-floors

-Repair category 1

-Notes No significant defects evident.
+Floors including sub-floors Repair category 1 Notes There is some wear and tear evident to flooring, where seen.
+There is some damaged tiling within the conservatory.
+See comments and repair category within the Conservatory section.
 It is not unusual to discover areas of past water spillage when floor coverings are removed in kitchen and bathroom compartments, revealing the need for further repair and maintenance work.